saoirse-defi/CI-MS2/README.md

 ## Introduction

+In response to the financial crisis of 2008, Satoshi Nakamoto released the Bitcoin whitepaper outlining the first decentralised public ledger technology to hit the world stage.
+The network has stood strong to this day and inspired 1000s of projects build off of Satoshi's vision of a decentralised world.
+We now have a robust ecosystem of smart contract, NFT and decentralised financed platforms.
+Pandora's box has been opened and there is no turning back.

 One of the main benefits of cryptocurrencies is the public availability of the blockchain data.
 Previously corporations would protect vast silos of data in order to monetize it & increase their stranglehold on the market.
 Public blockchains granted software developers to the ability to compete with much larger corporations by providing value to the user & not by monetizing siloed data.